godotengine/godot-docs/classes/class_httpclient.rst

 Description
 -----------

 Hyper-text transfer protocol client (sometimes called "User Agent").
-Used to make HTTP requests to download web content, upload files and other data or to communicate with various services, among other use cases. **See the :ref:`HTTPRequest<class_HTTPRequest>` node for an higher-level alternative.**
+Used to make HTTP requests to download web content, upload files and other data or to communicate with various services, among other use cases. **See the :ref:`HTTPRequest<class_HTTPRequest>` node for a higher-level alternative.**

 **Note:** This client only needs to connect to a host once (see :ref:`connect_to_host<class_HTTPClient_method_connect_to_host>`) to send multiple requests.
 Because of this, methods that take URLs usually take just the part after the host instead of the full URL, as the client is already connected to a host.
 See :ref:`request<class_HTTPClient_method_request>` for a full example and to get started.